boschsensortec/BSEC-Arduino-library/README.md

 ## About BSEC

-Bosch Sensortec Environmental Cluster (BSEC) Software v1.4.7.3 released on April 10th, 2019
+Bosch Sensortec Environmental Cluster (BSEC) Software v1.4.7.4 released on July 3rd, 2019

 The BSEC fusion library has been conceptualized to provide a higher-level signal processing and fusion for the BME680.
 The library receives compensated sensor values from the sensor API.
 It processes the BME680 signals to provide the requested sensor outputs.